alegrigoriev/WaveSoap/ReadMe.txt

 Add context menu to track list (check/uncheck all/selected) Add check/uncheck icons to the header
-Move WMA error dialog to PostRetire, all initialization to Init() 16 and 20 kbit/s WMA save is incomplete (not reproduced) During playback, scrolled remnants of playback cursor seen (video driver?)
-Put buttons for the view commands to the wave window status bar CWmaNotInstalledDlg doesn't save "Don't show" flag Save As dialog is not centered first time (comdlg problem?)
+16 and 20 kbit/s WMA save is incomplete (not reproduced) Put buttons for the view commands to the wave window status bar CWmaNotInstalledDlg doesn't save "Don't show" flag Save As dialog is not centered first time (comdlg problem?)
-???
-When time/seconds format is set for status bar, MM:SS is actually shown

 Done:
 Support WAVEFORMATEXTENSIBLE.
 Make multichannel editing
 allow 24/32 bit data
 Allow "Minimized" channels
+Move WMA error dialog to PostRetire, all initialization to Init()

 For Version 2:
 Make customizable context menu in views